"They're at the Post" ... with me in the saddle ... come along for the ride?

 He asked what I was going to do when I wanted to stop as the horse reaches it’s cruising speed of 30 miles an hour.

 I said, “I’ll pull on the reins and yell whoa!”
-That’s when he got angry with me.

 Stopping?
 Well, that was a whole other thing.

 I was crushed.
 The invites to my 5 am debut were already sent out.
-In fact, so many family and friends wanted to be a part of it I had to ask for additional passes.
+In fact, so many family and friends wanted to be a part of it, I had to ask for additional passes.

 What started out as a dream was truly going to be a nightmare with me in the starring role.
 My previous confidence in my riding ability was shattered.

 What happened next could only be described as pure racing luck.
 I got a call from the trainer.
 He apologized, but my ride had developed bronchitis and would not be able to race for a while.
-He offered to call me when the horse was better so we could re-schedule my ride.
+He offered to call me when the horse was better so we could reschedule my ride.

-I thanked him but told him “I’m moving to Germany and won‘t be back for 10 or 15 years".
+I thanked him but told him, “I’m moving to Germany and won‘t be back for 10 or 15 years".

 I figured that by that time, "my" horse would be grazing on some tall, sweet grass and long-forgotten our date at Woodbine.